sok-og-skriv/sok-og-skriv-web/docs/en/searching/systematic-searching.md

 * Subject area

 ::: warning Keep in mind that:
-* Any limitation can lead to loosing important information.
+* Any limitation can lead to loosing relevant articles.
-* Every article's quality and relevance must be assessed according to your research question.
+* The results list will most likely also contain articles that are not relevant, meaning that every article's quality and relevance must be assessed according to your research question.
 :::

 ## Saving your search